kahnwong/karnwong.me/content/about.md

   name = "Karn Wong"
 +++

 Data engineer at a local startup.
-Usually works with godzilla-level data and machine learning infrastructure.
-Is a designated debugger at my office.
-Have a crush on Middle Eastern fiction and Turkish music.
+Usually work with godzilla-level data and machine learning infrastructure.
+Is a designated unf*cker at my office.
+Have a crush on Nordic noir.
 Language and history nerd.
 Symphonic metal is my jam.